 The severity of your condition

-If you have a mild skin condition, such as occasional itch from seasonal allergies, hydrocortisone cream is more likely to work quicker than a more severe condition such as eczema or psoriasis.
+Hydrocortisone cream is more likely to work quicker on mild conditions than a more severe condition such as eczema or psoriasis.
 These ailments may take longer to see results; even with a higher-strength prescription cream.

 What are the side effects of using hydrocortisone cream?